Renhold VC Primary School

 -At the end of each key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally

--Children on the School SEND register will have a School Support Plan (SSP).
+-Children on the School SEND register may require an Individual Educational Plan (IEP).
 This has targets set for your child and will be reviewed every term.
 You will be invited to attend a meeting in order for us to review and set new targets together

 -The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education